projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Normally, this warm reboot (crashdump) feature is a debug feature, and must be disabled in a production release.
-User who wants to use this feature must possess the private signing key to re-sign the image (e.g. the virtual SBL image) after enabling the configuration.
+User who wants to use this feature must possess the private signing key to re-sign the image after enabling the configuration.

 .. _uos_suspend_resume: